New stuff in Emacs 30

 New customizations

-Show the current project (via
+• Show the current project (via project.el) in your modeline with project-mode-line.

-Add right-aligned modeline elements via
+• Add right-aligned modeline elements via mode-line-format-right-align.

-You can now customize the venerable
+• You can now customize the venerable yes-or-no-p function with yes-or-no-prompt.

-A few ELisp changes
+A few Emacs Lisp changes

 There are a few small, yet impactful changes around help buffers and Emacs Lisp types that I think are worth noting.

-shows the function inferred type when available:
+• describe-function shows the function inferred type when available:

 C-h f concat RET